 It shall be to you a Sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening, from evening to evening, you shall celebrate your Sabbath’” (Lev.
 23:26-32).

 Regardless of synagogue affiliation or personal conviction, most refrain from work and fast for 25 hours.
 Prayers at sundown on the eve of Yom Kippur known as Kol Nidre and full day of communal worship are also common.
-(1) Yom Kippur is the one day where the normal routine in Israel stops as the nation reflects on repentance.
+(1) This year will be different with the nation experiencing another COVID19 shutdown.
+None-the-less, Yom Kippur is the one day where routine in Israel abruptly stops as the nation reflects on repentance.

 YOM KIPPUR – OCTOBER 6, 1973